hamlet-io/docs/docs/in-depth/layers/account.md

 An Account reflects a single, provider-specific cloud account or subscription.

 An Account is not restricted in how it is used.
 It could be used by many Products, or just a single one depending on the needs of the organisation.
-Wherever a new cloud provider account or subscription is to be used by Hamlet, a new Account is required.
+Wherever a new cloud provider account or subscription is to be used by hamlet, a new Account is required.

 Let's create one now and see how it intereacts with the Tenant and Product layers.